emeks-studio/sensum/README.md

 1- Generate .apk

-1.1- Before generating the APK, first download the `my-release-key.keystore` from the emacs drive, and leave it `./android/app/`
+1.1- Before generating the APK, first download the `my-release-key.keystore` from the emacs drive, and leave it at `./android/app/`.

+1.2- Once the release's .keystore is in place, create a `release.keystore.properties` file over `./android/keystores/` and add the corresponding signing information inside.
+You can use `release.keystore.properties.example` as a template.

-1.2- Execute command
+1.3- Execute command

 ```bash
 cd android && ./gradlew bundleRelease && cd ..